Cincinnati vs. Tulsa NCAA Football Odds, Plays and Insights | November 6, 2021

 - Cincinnati and its opponents have gone over the current 54.5-point total in four of eight games (50%) this season.

-- Saturday's total is 9.8 points lower than the two team's combined 64.3 points per game average.
+- The two teams combine to score 64.3 points per game, 9.8 more than the over/under in this contest.

-- These two squads combine to surrender 45.2 points per game, 9.3 fewer than this contest's over/under.
+- The 45.2 combined points per game that these two squads have allowed this season are 9.3 fewer than the 54.5 total in this contest.

 - Bearcats games have an average total of 52.7 points this season, 1.8 fewer than Saturday's over/under.